SeanEstey/Bravo/README.md

 $gapps init <gdrive_script_id>
 ```

+Make sure the .gs files are in Bravo/gscript/src.

-I had some kind of permissions issue, can't recall how I sorted it out.
-Think I had to change the gapps executable permissions or change the npm install directory...
+<b>[I had some kind of permissions issue, can't recall how I sorted it out.
+Think I had to change the gapps executable permissions or change the npm install directory...]</b>

 ### Run Instructions